 c) Agoraphobia - A generalized fear of leaving home or a small familiar 'safe' area, and of possible panic attacks that might follow.

 Phobias are a common form of anxiety disorders and distributions are heterogeneous by age and gender.

-Full List of Phobias and Fears Documents (11 Items)
+Click Here for Full List (11 Items)

 Loan Information for low income singles, families, seniors and disabled.
 Includes home, vehicle and personal loans.